A dictionary of bankruptcy terms

 bankruptcy court - The bankruptcy judges in regular active service in each district; a unit of the district court.

 bankruptcy estate - All legal or equitable interests of the debtor in property at the time of the bankruptcy filing.
-(The estate includes all property in which the debtor has an interest, even if it is owned or held by another person.)
+(The estate includes all property in which the debtor has an interest, even if it is owned or held by another person, and even if it is in some distant location.)

 bankruptcy judge- A judicial officer of the United States district court who is the court official with decision-making power over federal bankruptcy cases.